Welcome to Hillbank Health Centre

-We are asking patients who are either registered carers or 65 years old and over to contact the practice if they have not heard about receiving a Covid Vaccine.
+Patients aged 50-69 years old will be contacted via letter by the Scottish Government to invite them for a covid vaccination.
+If you are of this age and have not received an invitation, please click here.
 All other patients will be contacted when they become eligible, please do not contact the surgery to ask when you will be vaccinated.

 Prescriptions: We no longer take prescriptions over the phone.
 We request that you fill in the repeat slip on your form and post it through our letterbox or email your request.
 Alternatively you can use Patient Services to order your medication.
 Please allow 48 hours for prescriptions to be processed.